 (2 months - 16/18 months)

 The baby class provides a calm, safe space for your baby to explore freely and at their own pace.
 Unlike traditional baby classes, this class is not adult instructed.
-Instead I use my training and knowledge to carefully prepare the classroom to meet the developmental needs of your baby, and share tailored information with you about how you can help your baby both in the class and at home.
+Instead I use my training and knowledge to carefully prepare the classroom to meet the developmental needs of your baby.
+I share tailored information with you either 1-1 or in small group chats, about how you can help your baby both in the class and at home.
 Babies can join this class as young as 2 months old and stay up until 16/18 months or when they are walking confidently and ready for the toddler class.

 Classes currently limited to 6-8 babies (plus 1 parent/carer per baby)

-Structure: arrival, removal of coats/shoes, free exploration of the activities, (own) snack for weaning babies if you choose, sing-song and goodbyes.
+Structure: arrival, free exploration of the activities, (own) snack for weaning babies if you choose to bring, sing-song and goodbyes.

 Please bring: comfy clothes that your baby can move freely in and get messy in, also a change of clothes is helpful.
 Children should ideally be barefoot, grown-ups in socks/ A snack for weaning babies if you choose.